Comprehensive X-ray and Multiwavelength Study of ULXs in NGC 1566: Data Reduction and Analysis

-Finally, the short-term count rate variability also was searched for three ULXs using {\it Chandra} data (3 ks).
-For this, the light curve of ULXs was binned over intervals of 100 s and 250 s in the 0.3$-$10 keV energy band by using {\scshape ciao} tool {\it dmextract}.
-A barycenter correction was applied to data before timing analysis using {\scshape ciao} tool {\it axbary}.
-The short light curve of ULX-1 and ULX-2 are displayed in Figure \ref{lch}.
-The count rates of ULX-1 and ULX-2 are seen to vary by an order of magnitude and factor of $\sim$ 5, respectively within these light curves.
-The light curve for ULX-3 was not plotted due to the low data statistics of the {\it Chandra}.
-High-quality data are needed for detailed short-term analysis of three ULXs.\\
+To quantify the variability factors (F$_{V}$), the ratios of maximum to minimum count rates (F$_{max}$/F$_{min}$) were derived.
+Where F$_{max}$ and F$_{min}$ are the maximum and minimum count rates.
+Considering the variability factors, no significant variability was observed in the \textit{Swift/XRT} observations, whereas when the \textit{Chandra} and \textit{Swift/XRT} observations were compared, the variability factors were derived as $\sim$ 7 $\pm$ 2 and 60 $\pm$ 11 for ULX-3 and ULX-4, respectively.
+In the case of ULX-2, no significant variation could be found (2 $\pm$ 1).
+Finally, the short-term count rate variability was also searched for all ULXs using {\it Chandra} data (3 ks).
+For this, the light curve of the ULXs was binned over intervals of 100 s and 250 s in the 0.3$-$10 keV energy band using the {\scshape ciao} tool {\it dmextract}.
+A \textit{barycenter} correction was applied to the data before the timing analysis using the {\scshape ciao} tool {\it axbary}.
+The short light curves of ULX-1 and ULX-2 are shown in Figure \ref{lch}.
+F$_{V}$ for the short-time light curves were derived as $\sim$ 10 $\pm$ 4 and 5 $\pm$ 3, respectively.
+The light curves for ULX-3 and ULX-4 are not plotted due to the low data statistics.\\